showkubii/homescripts-1/README.md

 They all get mounted up via my systemd scripts as it goes in order of mounting my rclone, running a file to warm up the cache and the mergerfs mount last.

 My gmedia starts up items in order:
-1) [rclone service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone.service) This is the standard rclone mount.
+1) [rclone service](https://github.com/animosity22/homescripts/blob/master/systemd/rclone.service) This is the standard rclone mount and the post exec command allows for the prefetching of the directory and file structure in a single systemd file to simplify things.
 2) [mergerfs service](https://github.com/animosity22/homescripts/blob/master/systemd/gmedia.service) This needs to be named the same as the mount point for the mount to work properly.
 I use `/gmedia` so the file is named accordingly.
-3) [find command](https://github.com/animosity22/homescripts/blob/master/systemd/GD-find.service) which caches the directory and file structure and provides me an output of the structure.
-This is not required but something I choose to do to warm up the cache.
-This fires and forgets as it takes ~30 seconds so I don't wait for it to complete.

 ### mergerfs configuration
 This is located over here if you want to request help or compile from source [mergerfs@github](https://github.com/trapexit/mergerfs)